ppy/osu-wiki/news/2024/2024-04-28-5-digit-world-cup-2024-concludes.md

 >
 > Additionally, I've been mapping for over 2 years and have created several custom maps for community tournaments, in particular mapping an osu! original song composed by seleP for OWC 2023.
 I also have a couple ranked maps of my own, mainly guest difficulties.

-[ajmosca](https://osu.ppy.sh/users/19884809) mapped 5 beatmaps specifically for the 5 Digit World Cup 2024.
+[ajmosca](https://osu.ppy.sh/users/19884809) mapped 5 beatmaps specifically for the 5 Digit World Cup 2024, or 5 "custom maps" as they're commonly known.

 ---